 Your sump pump is one of the hardest-working appliances in your home, protecting your basement from flooding and water damage.
 Yet many homeowners neglect this critical piece of equipment until it fails.
 Regular maintenance can extend your sump pump's life and ensure it works when you need it most.
-This comprehensive guide will walk you through everything you need to know about sump pump maintenance.

 How Often Should You Maintain Your Sump Pump?